zac-stanley/675-Assignment-01/README.md

 3. Filter dataset so only Albuquerque cartographic boundary is displayed
 3. Verify that CRS on all datasets is 4326/WGS84
 4. Convert all data to geoJSON
+5. Filter urban area to only show Albuquerque, NM
+6.

 #### Datasets and Sources:
 1. [Bike Paths ](http://coagisweb.cabq.gov/datadownload/biketrails.zip) - City of Albuquerque GIS